-It was one of the highlights of our visit to Capri and our entire Italy trip.
+It was one of the highlights of our day in Capri, and our entire Italy trip.

 ( Anacapri smells of lemons)

-Anacapri was briefly explored, we got back on the squashed like a bean in a can bus/rollercoaster for the short trip back to Capri and the more familiar area of Piazza Umberto and Via Camerelle, this attracts keen shoppers for the biggest brands of designer fashion and Jewellery.
+Anacapri was briefly explored, we got back on the squashed like a bean in a can bus/rollercoaster for the short trip returning to Capri.

 These streets and lanes are another sight typical of Capri, a very special area adorned with multicoloured flowers and stylish boutiques.

-Then onto the funicular in plenty of time to get back down for a gelato and a dip in the Sea.
+Plenty of time to get back down for a gelato and a dip in the Sea via the Funicular.